 Don’t hold heat to your hair longer than you have to.
 The longer you have that curling iron clamped onto your hair the more damage it can do.
 This goes for flat irons, as well.
 Try to use it in a way that you don’t have to run the flat iron over the same section of hair more than once.
 Running a heat-styling device over the same section of hair repeatedly will dry it out and cause damage to fragile ends.
 Play around with the heat settings to see where it needs to be so that you can get the look you want on the first pass.

 Keep an eye on and maintain the ends

 The first part of your hair that will show damage are the ends.
 This part of your hair is subject to drying out and splitting very quickly.
 And if the ends of your hair are starting to look damaged, it’s likely that the rest of your hair isn’t too happy.
 Treat the damage when you find it.
-We recommend Solutions by Great Clips Deep Moisturizing Balm, Strong Sexy Hair Seal The Deal and Biolage Hydrasource Daily Leave-In Cream.
+We recommend Solutions by Great Clips Deep Moisturizing Balm and Biolage Hydrasource Daily Leave-In Cream.

 Get a trim